Brawl in the Family (webcomic): Too Bad. Waluigi Time

 On March 31, 2018, Taranto launched a Kickstarter for Too Bad.
 Waluigi Time, a comic book treasury featuring all of Waluigi's previous appearances in the webcomic, along with 200 new strips focusing on the character and 30 additional Brawl in the Family comics, called Back in the Family.
 The book reached its $25,000 goal in three days, ultimately raising over $90,000 by the time of the campaign's conclusion.
 The book was released physically and digitally on April 1, 2020.

 Gamemaster Classified

 On February 9, 2021, Taranto launched another brand new Kickstarter for a hardcover book co-written by Howard Phillips, which is about lawsuits, reviews, comics and more relating to Nintendo and Phillips.
 It achieved its $23,000 goal within the first seven hours of being posted to Kickstarter.

 Podcast

 Taranto and website designer Chris Seward launched the Brawl in the Family Podcast in February 2013.
-The podcast is mainly based around the discussion of video games, and has continued even following the end of the comic.
+The podcast is mainly based around the discussion of video games, and continued even following the end of the comic.
+No new podcasts have been released since 2018.

+Reception

+On the day of the final comic's release, gaming website Retro praised the comic, saying, "There are lots of comics out there joking about classic games, but a few things set Brawl in the Family apart.
+While a lot of comedic webcomics tend to veer into cynical territory, Brawl in the Family is almost aggressively lighthearted.
+It feels like it’s simply inviting audiences to marvel at the absurdity of these assorted game worlds and their nuances.
+There were a few instances where Taranto actually apologized or warned readers for content that most wouldn’t find objectionable at all.
+Given the source material, a warm, family-friendly tone feels appropriate.
+This isn’t to say that there’s anything inherently wrong with edgier content or black comedy, but it’s refreshing to have a cheerful comic out there that still manages to be clever and funny."